Cookies

 At this time Harry "Stan" Baldwin was Chairman, and Bert Tierney was halfway through his 10 year term of office as Secretary.

 Fortunately among the membership at this time was a chartered surveyor, Derek Drew.
 Bert Tierney asked for his advice, and Derek offered to take over the transaction.
 The original offer changed from hundreds to thousands, plus the supply of water, electricity, sewerage and a brick boundary wall.
 It still meant the club required several more thousand pounds for a permanent brick clubhouse.
 Derek Drew, working with Bert Tierney and with the support of the Chairman and committee, spent the next two years applying for Grants and acquiring donations.
 Again there was good fortune within the membership in the form of Bill Weller, a builder.
-His firm constructed the building and on 6 June 1990 the present attractive clubhouse was officially opened by Alex Hankin, a well known Alresfordian.
+His firm constructed the building and on 6 June 1990 the present attractive clubhouse was officially opened by Alex Hankin, a well-known Alresfordian.

 Television has increased the popularity of the game which now extends to all age groups and is no longer laughingly called "old men's marbles".
 But the game itself has maintained the early disciplines.
 Unlike other sports, excessive emotions are never displayed.
 Language remains calm.
-Players shake hands ... and go into tea.
+Players shake hands ... and go in to tea.